Our Expert List of Things to Do in Suffolk

 Travel on a tiny ferry

-Suffolk is criss-crossed with many coastal paths, and they’re well worth spending some time exploring (if you can manage to drag your kids away from their phones and yourself away from that beach thriller you brought with you, however).
+Suffolk is criss-crossed with many coastal paths, and they’re well worth spending some time exploring (if you can manage to drag your kids away from their phones and yourself away from that beach thriller you brought with you, that is).
 To cross the broad estuaries of the creek-ridden coast, you can travel on the tiny, four foot wide ferries that take passengers safely across the water.
 From Orford to Butley, Bawdsey to Felixstowe and Felixstowe to Shotley/Harwich, a ferry journey is the only way to travel.
 They’re so adorable, you’ll never want to take the tube again.
-Suffolk is one of our new holiday destinations, which reflect a desire to get out of the city and explore the great outdoors.
-For more things to do in Suffolk, we've put together a guide to Ipswich, a surprisingly fun little town boasting plenty of natural beauty.